DIY CO2 Kit Guide

 Shake well

-Repeat for second bottle.
+Repeat for the second bottle.

 Change 1 bottle every 10 days.